Sardinia: What to know before you go

-Sardinia is the second-largest island in Europe and boasts more than 1,100 miles of coastline.
+Sardinia is the second-largest island in the Mediterranean and boasts 1,149 miles of coastline.
 A car is essential for exploring most of the island.
-Outside of the highways connecting major towns, transportation is slower than you might imagine.
-I saw a lot of this when I pulled up Google Maps:
+Outside of the roads connecting major towns, transportation is slower than you might imagine.

-That’s an average of 17 miles per hour.
-I don’t think I drove over 40mph my entire week in Sardinia.
-The roads were well-maintained and I never felt unsafe, but getting around was a challenge.
+I don’t think I drove over 40 miles per hour my entire week in Sardinia and journeys seemed to take a long time for relatively short distances.
+The roads were well maintained and I never felt unsafe, but getting around was a challenge.
 On the other hand, around every corner was an incredible vista.

 On paper, the four Marriott properties in Sardinia should fit the bill if you’re looking for sun and fun.
-Three of them, all Category 8, are Luxury Collection properties.
-The fourth is a Category 7 Sheraton.
+All of them are Category 8, three are Luxury Collection properties and the fourth is a Sheraton.
 All four are on the Costa Smeralda, close to Olbia.

 However, you won’t typically find rooms for more than two people on points at any of them.
-You you might not find rooms at all.
-I couldn’t find a room for four people bookable even with cash (unless you count the penthouse that was 6,000 euros/night).
 However, if you are just after a couple’s getaway, then those properties might be options.

-The only other points property is a Doubletree, at 20k-30k Hilton Honors per night in downtown Olbia.
+The only other points property is a Doubletree, at about 17,000 Hilton Honors per night in November in downtown Olbia.
 I couldn’t imagine staying there unless you had an early flight to catch the next day.

 What Sardinia lacks in points options it more than makes up for in unique properties.
-We chose L’Agnata di De André, just outside of Tempio Pausania, for a nature-inspired getaway.
-Rooms at L’Agnata di de André go for around £205/night, and that was a fair price.
-However, I just £122 for a six-night stay via HIP Escapes.
+We chose L’Agnata di De André, just outside Tempio Pausania, for a nature-inspired getaway.
+Rooms at L’Agnata di de André go for around 179 euros (£163) per night during its season from June to October.